hellgate75/track-your-tasks/README.md

 ### Goals ###

-This is a simple project, to demonstrate some features of MicroServices 12 Factors.
+This is a simple project, to demonstrate some features of MicroServices 12 Factors App Paradigm.
 We started with a few independent features and we are going to enlarge these features to reach the MS paradigm, completely.